-The Criminal Justice major includes an overview of the criminal justice system including its three basic components: the police, courts, and corrections.
+The Criminal Justice Major provides an overview of the criminal justice system including its three basic components: the police, the courts, and corrections.
 Criminological theory and research examine criminal behavior and crime causation.

 Students completing a major in criminal justice will:

-- demonstrate critical thinking skills by analyzing and discussing criminal justice issues;
+- Demonstrate critical thinking skills by analyzing and discussing criminal justice issues.

 - Connect substantive areas of academic coursework to real-life application in a criminal justice field.